Establishing the National Lung Cancer Screening Program

 • Australian Government and state and territory government health departments.

-We will advertise public consultations on this site.
+We will advertise public consultations on this website.
 You can contact us with questions.

 Involvement of and support for healthcare providers

-The NLCSP provides the opportunity to improve lung cancer services in Australia.
+The program provides the opportunity to improve lung cancer services in Australia.
 The involvement and support of healthcare providers is vital to the success of the program.
-We will continue to work with a range of stakeholders regarding the workforce required to deliver the NLCSP, including states and territory governments, professional colleges and peak bodies.
-For example, the Daffodil Centre will develop a suite of information materials for various audiences.
-Healthcare provider modelling was undertaken as part of the Cancer Australia feasibility study.
+We continue to work with stakeholders supporting the workforce required to deliver the program, including:

 Supporting the health workforce

-The Australian Government is delivering critical funding to strengthen the health workforce and make it easier for Australians to get the care they need, including those related to lung cancer services.
+The Australian Government is delivering critical funding to strengthen the health workforce.
+This funding will also make it easier for Australians to get the care they need, including lung cancer services.

 Promoting participation

-Along with workforce and patient education and information materials, a national communications campaign will tell Australians about the NLCSP, how to access it, and about other relevant support resources (for example, support to quit smoking).
+Along with workforce and patient education and information materials, a national communications campaign will tell Australians about:

-We will work with Aboriginal and Torres Strait Islander people and other priority populations on tailored communications and community-led activities to support participation in the NLCSP.
+We are working with Aboriginal and Torres Strait Islander people and other priority populations on tailored communications and community-led activities to support participation in the program.

 Contact